Zaptic/neoip/README.md

 This software is licensed under the MIT License.

 Copyright Fedor Indutny, 2012.
+Copyright Juliand Digital Ltd, and other contributors 2024.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the